cloudfoundry/community/governing-board/charter.md

         -   (1) ensuring the technical community adheres to the Cloud Foundry Foundation [code of conduct](https://www.cloudfoundry.org/code-of-conduct/)

-        -   (2) establishing a set of community-wide principles that support neutrality, openness, and transparency, and ensuring the technical commnuity respects those principles;
+        -   (2) establishing a set of community-wide principles that support neutrality, openness, and transparency, and ensuring the technical community respects those principles;

         -   (3) fostering an environment for a healthy and happy community of developers and contributors; and